Program length: 6 months

 How to apply

-The Mayo Clinic School of Health Sciences program director works with GateWay Community College to fill the clinical rotation positions at Mayo Clinic.
+The Mayo Clinic School of Health Sciences program director works with the above schools to place students at Mayo Clinic.

 Tuition and financial aid